Please complete the following PRIOR to our class session on March 5:

 What do you feel and think about your name and how it sounds in each language?

 For more reflection questions around your name, go to the attached activity.

-In this session we will explore how the languages we speak become integral components of our identity.
+In this session we will continue discussing acculturative family distancing, using El Norte as case material.
+Then we will explore how the languages we speak become integral components of our identity.
 We will explore a model of ethnic identity development that looks at how individuals' attitudes about the languages they speak shift depending on the stage of development they are in.
-We will begin with a quiz on the assigned readings and then discuss the material and engage in application activities.

 Lucia, 17, is Spanish dominant, with very limited skill in English.
 She was referred to the bilingual-Spanish counselor at her school.
 During the initial session, Lucia only communicates with the counselor in her broken English.
 The counselor tells Lucia in Spanish that they can speak in Spanish during the sessions.
 Lucia continues to use her limited English.